 9. Improves Access to Learning

-About 98% of educators believe that class dialogues started from good questions can benefit the whole class.
+About 98% of educators believe that class dialogues started with good questions can benefit the whole class.

 Inquiry-based learning is comprehensive as one question can educate 20 other children in the class making space for more open questions.
 Groups working on a common experiment can boost leadership qualities.